claurennt/mongo-relationships/README.md

-# mongo-relationships
+# 🔁   mongo-relationships 🔁

-Thir repo contains the live coding done during th small session about relationships in Mongoose/MongoDB
+Thir repo contains the live coding done during the small session about relationships in Mongoose/MongoDB done with batch 29!

 Endpoints: